 Filing a third-party claim or lawsuit

 There are certain limits to how much money workers’ compensation benefits may provide you with.
-If workers’ compensation benefits are not enough to fully make up for all your losses associated with a work-related accident, it may be possible for you to recover additional compensation if it can be shown that your accident resulted from the negligence of another party.
+Suppose workers’ compensation benefits are not enough to fully make up for all your losses associated with a work-related accident.
+In that case, it may be possible for you to recover additional compensation if it can be shown that your accident resulted from the negligence of another party.

 Identifying who this party is and gathering evidence proving they were negligent in a manner that caused your injuries will likely require conducting an investigation.
 Your lawyer can investigate your accident for you, allowing you to focus on your recovery.